 - Number of layers of bristles

-Which toothbrush is best: soft-bristle or hard-bristle toothbrush?
+Which toothbrush is best: a soft-bristled or hard-bristled toothbrush?

-Dental professionals recommend soft-bristle toothbrushes because too much pressure or overzealous brushing can negatively impact the enamel and gums.
+Dental professionals recommend soft-bristled toothbrushes, because too much pressure or over-zealous brushing can negatively impact the enamel and gums.
 The American Dental Association (ADA) recommends soft-bristle toothbrushes with angled or multi-layer bristles to ensure an excellent clean without harming your teeth.
 If you feel like your toothbrush bristles are too soft, you can try the following options:

 - Angled bristles to get into nooks and crannies